Contains the active ingredient mirtazapine

 When you must not take it

-You have had an allergic reaction to mirtazapine or any of the ingredients listed at the end of this leaflet.
+You are hypersensitive to, or have had an allergic reaction to mirtazapine or any of the ingredients listed at the end of

 Some of the symptoms of an allergic reaction may include cough, shortness of breath, wheezing or difficulty breathing; swelling

 of the face, lips, tongue, throat or other parts of the body, rash, itching or hives on the skin; fainting or hayfever-like